evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ### First row seats

-Only one front seat type is available in the Nissan Ariya SR.
+Only one front seat type is available in the Nissan Ariya 63kWh.

 The following functionalities are available on the **standard** seat.